surniaulula/wpsso/readme.txt

 = 3.26.0 =

 2016/03/01 - Added a new 'wpsso_user_image_urls' filter to include the BuddyPress member image on author pages (Pro version).

-= 3.25.4 =

-2016/02/27 - Fixed detection of duplicate embedded videos.
-Added video title and description (internal) meta tags for Schema JSON-LD filters.
-Added two functions developers can use to clear the WPSSO cache.

-= 3.25.3 =

-2016/02/25 - Added a new WPSSO_HIDE_ALL_WARNINGS constant - see the WPSSO Setup Guide for details.

-= 3.25.1 =

-2016/02/23 - Added new NgfbSchema methods to get the JSON-LD filter name and check for registered hooks.

-= 3.25.0 =

-2016/02/21 - New "Google / Schema Image Dimensions" and "Business Banner (600x60) Image URL" options.
-Refactored much of the Schema JSON-LD related code.